elleuchkh/ada_jekyll_page/index.md

 The leaked files from Panama-based law firm Mossack Fonseca contain nearly 40 years of data.
 Mossack Fonseca’s clients have been rapidly deactivating companies since 2005.
 The number of incorporations of offshore entities has been decreasing rapidly since 2003.

 To conclude, countries involved in Panama papers are around the world.
 The offshore entities are not related to particular countries.
 Companies, businessmen, football players and even politicians all around the world had an issue with Panama papers.
+Here is a map that summarizes the distributions of countries:

 <b>PS:</b> We chose to present this map in a log scale to be more significant because the gap is very large between the countries.